-You can pick up free at-home rapid testing kits at various sites throughout the city.
-One kit is recommended per person.
+You can pick up free at-home self-test tests at distribution sites.
+One test is recommended per person.

 Order Self-Test Kits from Federal Government

-Orders placed before September 2 will be fulfilled by USPS.
+If you provide an email address, you will receive email notifications with shipping updates.
 Once your order is shipped, you will receive an email with an estimated delivery date and a tracking number.
 You can track the status of your delivery on USPS.com.

-As of January 15, 2022, most people with a health plan can go online or to a pharmacy or a store to purchase an at-home over-the-counter COVID-19 diagnostic test authorized by the U.S. Food and Drug Administration (FDA) at no cost, either through reimbursement or free of charge through their insurance.
+As of January 15, 2022, most people with a health plan can purchase a free at-home over-the-counter COVID-19 diagnostic test authorized by the U.S. Food and Drug Administration (FDA).
 This applies whether you purchased your health plan on your own or whether you get health insurance through your job.

-Insurance companies and health plans will be required to cover eight free over-the-counter at-home tests per covered individual per month.
-However, plans are not required to provide coverage of testing (including an at-home over-the-counter COVID-19 test) that is for employment purposes.
+Insurance companies and health plans are required to cover eight free over-the-counter at-home tests per covered individual per month.
+However, plans are not required to provide coverage of testing (including an at-home over-the-counter COVID-19 test) for employment purposes.